 '''

 name "Jane Doe"

 student_id "V00123456"

 email "jdoe@uvic.ca"

-term "2020-05"

-course "SENG475"

 section "T01"

 assignment "basics"

 '''

 Repository tag and branch names that begin with one or more underscore characters are reserved for use by the course instructor and teaching assistants.
-It is critically important that students not create, modify, or delete tags or branches with such names.
+It is critically important that students not create (or modify or delete) tags or branches with such names.